 |A new kind of metal in the deep Earth|

 The crushing pressures and intense temperatures in Earth's deep interior squeeze atoms and electrons so closely together that they interact very differently.
 With depth materials change.
-New experiments and supercomputer computations discovered that iron oxide undergoes a new kind of transition under deep Earth conditions.
+New experiments and supercomputer computations have revealed that iron oxide undergoes a new kind of transition under deep Earth conditions.
 Iron oxide, FeO, is a component of the second most abundant mineral at Earth's lower mantle, ferropericlase.

 The finding, published in an upcoming issue of Physical Review Letters, could alter our understanding of deep Earth dynamics and the behavior of the protective magnetic field, which shields our planet from harmful cosmic rays.

 Compounds typically undergo structural, chemical, electronic, and other changes under these extremes.
 Contrary to previous thought, the iron oxide went from an insulating (non-electrical conducting) state to become a highly conducting metal at 690,000 atmospheres and 3000°F, but without a change to its structure.

 Older measurements showed metallization in FeO at high pressures and temperatures, but it was thought that a new crystal structure formed.
 Our new results show, instead, that FeO metallizes without any change in structure and that combined temperature and pressure are required.

 This has implications for Earth's magnetic field, which is generated in the outer core.
 It will change the way the magnetic field is propagated to Earth's surface, because it provides magnetomechanical coupling between the Earth's mantle and core."

-"The fact that one mineral has properties that differ so completely—depending on its composition and where it is within the Earth—is a major discovery," concluded Geophysical Laboratory director Russell Hemley.
+"The fact that one mineral has properties that differ so completely -- depending on its composition and where it is within the Earth -- is a major discovery," concluded Geophysical Laboratory director Russell Hemley.

 The above story is based on Materials provided by Carnegie Institution.